storyagents25/story-agents/README.md

 ## **Overview**
 **Story Agents** is a multi-agent framework for studying how different storytelling influences cooperation in a repeated **Public Goods Game**.
 The framework allows experiments where **agents contribute tokens**, earn payoffs, and analyze the effects of different story assignments.

-This project consists of **three main experiments**:
+This project consists of **two main experiments**:
+1. **Homogenous Experiment**:

+- **Cooperation Among Homogeneous Agents:**
-1. **Same Story Experiment**: All agents receive the same story from a set of 12 stories and play 100 games across different agent sizes ([4, 16, 32]).
+4 Number of agents receive the same story from a set of 12 stories and play 100 games.

+- **Scaling Experiment:**
+We investigate scaling behavior by increasing the number of agents, N , from 4 to 16 and 32.

+- **Robustness Experiment**:
+To assess cooperative resilience under adversarial conditions, we designed a robustness experiment with 4 agent groups in which one agent consistently contributed **zero tokens (dummy agent)**, simulating persistent free-riding behavior.

-2. **Different Story Experiment**: Each agent is assigned a random story, and 200 games are run with 16 agents per game.
+2. **Heterogenous Experiment**: Each agent is assigned a random story, and 200 games are run with 4 agents per game.
-3. **Robustness Experiment**: Similar to the Same Story Experiment but introduces a **dummy agent** who always contributes **0 tokens** to test the impact of non-cooperative players.

 The study tracks the following metrics:
 - **Contributions** per round